 Appeals to grant funding decisions should be submitted to the Student Fee Advisory Committee within 5 business days of receiving your official denial email.
 All decisions regarding appeals made at the college-level are final.

 Please check back for dates and times

 CAB Training Dates

 All CAB Applications are due the Friday prior to the CAB Meeting by 5:00 pm.

-All meetings are virtual via WebEx.
+All meetings are virtual via Zoom.
+Applicants will receive a zoom link for the meeting.
 We encourage anyone who submits an application to attend so you may answer questions the committee may have.
 A meeting invite will be sent to you once we receive your application.

 Northeast CAB Dates and Times

 All CAB Applications are due by 5:00 pm on the CAB Proposal Submission Date.